 Cyber Liability Insurance Overview

 Cybersecurity poses a threat to any New England business, regardless of size.
 A data breach can result in financial loss, customer loss, and damage to your company’s credibility.
-Although they don’t make the news, small businesses are often an easy target for cyber attack.
+Although they don’t make the news, small businesses are often an easy target for cyber attacks, which is why you need to protect your business and livelihood with a cyber liability insurance policy..
 As technology advances, so do the abilities of hackers who can gain access to your data, compromise your clients’ livelihood, and your company’s reputation.

 Cyber insurance liability has become a vital coverage for businesses big and small.
 It covers you most notably, for a data breach which leaves your customers’ social security numbers, credit card numbers, and identity exposed or stolen by hackers.
 Essentially, it helps you keep your business in the case of a cyber attack.
 As with any insurance policy, it’s important to speak with an expert to add or delete coverage specific to your business needs.

 - 72% of all data breaches occur in small-to-medium sized businesses